Mansi Barberis: Life

 Barberis graduated from the Conservatory in 1922.
-She married a physician and had a daughter, which she left with her parents so she could continue her studies in Berlin.
+She married surgeon Gheorghe Plăcințeanu, taking the surname Barberis-Plăcințeanu, and had a daughter, which she left with her parents so she could continue her studies in Berlin.
 She returned to Romania after a year and took professional employment, but later continued her studies in Paris during three sessions, studying voice, conducting, opera, composition and orchestration.
 In 1936 she also studied voice briefly in Vienna with Max Reger.

-Her opera were performed at the Bucharest opera and by the Opera Company of Iaşi.
+Her opera were performed at the Romanian National Opera, Bucharest and by the Opera Company of Iași.
 Her music was also recorded and broadcast on Romanian Television (RTV).
+She was awarded the Enescu Prize in 1925, 1934, and 1941 and the Order of Cultural Merit in 1969.

 Works

 Barberis' music is strongly influenced by Romanian folk music.
 She wrote over one hundred art songs, symphonic music, four opera, instrumental music and choral works.
 Selected compositions include: